Kernix13/markdown-cheatsheet/README.md

 At mentions do not seem to work as links.
 This is an at mention test:

 @Kernix13: Hello.
 This does not work in a markdown file, but it does create a link in Issues and PRs, and maybe in other areas as well.
+I need to do more research into this.
+Like Hidden text, this may only work on different platforms like Discord.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>